droooney/idb-model/README.md

 ##### Model.create(values[, options])
 ##### Model.bulkCreate(values[][, options])

-* values - object with values of the instance.
+* values (required) - object with values of the instance.
+* options (optional):
   * options.transaction (optional) - if present, the operation is performed in this transaction.
-* options.storeNames (optional) - an array of object stores, that may be needed for [beforeSave](Model#beforeSave) hook.
+  * options.storeNames (optional) - an array of object stores, that may be needed for [beforeSave](#modelbeforesavetransaction-options) hook.

 Creates the instance(s) using `values` and saves it (them) in the object store right away.
 Assigns the new primary key value to the instance after save.